juxor/afaq/markdown/secH1.md

 also complained about _"how widespread is the 'primitive' conception of democracy among the masses of the students and workers"_ in Russia.
-[**Essential Works of Lenin**, pp. 162-3] Clearly, the anarchist perspective reflects the ideas the workers' movement before it degenerates into reformism and bureaucracy while Marxism reflects it during this process of degeneration.
+[**Essential Works of Lenin**, pp. 162-3] Clearly, the anarchist perspective reflects the ideas of the workers' movement before it degenerates into reformism and bureaucracy while Marxism reflects it during this process of degeneration.
 Needless to say, the revolutionary nature of the early union movement clearly shows who was correct!

 Anarchists, in other words, simply generalised the experiences of the workers in struggle and Bakunin and his followers were expressing a common position